jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 This is also a requirement of the Kindle publishing guide.
 There isn't any special markup for doing this.

-Just make another html file and fill in some appropiate details.
+Just make another html file and fill in some appropriate details.

 ### 5. Create a usage page